lmaudio/QStudio64/README.md

 BITWIG Studio/8track/Demo
 -------------------------

-Qstudio64 21.1 contains Bitwig Studio 4*.
+Qstudio64 21.1 contains Bitwig Studio*.

 --> It's recommended to use always the latest version from bitwig.com!

 <A CPU which supports the SSE 4.1 instruction set is required!>